Recruiting new staff from 1 January 2021

 Right to Work Checks

-Until such time, right to work checks should be undertaken as they are now and all EU, EEA and Swiss citizens will be able to evidence their right to work here using their passport or national identity card.
+Until 30 June 2021, right to work checks should be undertaken as they are now and all EU, EEA and Swiss citizens will be able to evidence their right to work here using their passport or national identity card.

 If you or your staff have plans to travel, please read the information on the Brexit travel planning webpage.